realm/realm-js/packages/realm-app-importer/README.md

 Imports an app directory into MongoDB Realm (formerly known as Stitch).

+This CLI works around a few shortcomings of the official Realm CLI - most notably around import of apps referencing secrets and the fact that the CLI updates apps (leaving upstages changes to app directories, degrading developer experience).

+The CLI provides two commands:
-This CLI works around a few shortcomings of the official Realm CLI - most notably around import of apps referencing secrets.
-When importing an app, the server creates an app id based on the apps name.
-This package also helps you inject this id into other tools by either saving it to a file or serving it over HTTP.
+- **import** (the default command): Called to import a single app: The server creates an app id based on the apps name.
+This command also help you to inject this id into other tools by either saving it to a file or serving it over HTTP.
+- **serve**: Start an HTTP server allowing other processes (such as an integration test suite) to import apps on demand, without having to provide credentials or have direct file-system access to the app template directories.

 ## Importing an app